State pension transition

-The starting amount is equal to their pre 6 April 2016 entitlement, however, no further entitlement can be earned.
+In this case the starting amount is equal to their pre-6 April 2016 entitlement, however, no further entitlement can be earned.
 The individual will receive the foundation amount plus any increases/uprating for inflation.

-Married women who chose to pay lower National Insurance and rely on their husbands National Insurance record instead are still able to claim pension benefits on his record, even following a divorce.
+Married women who chose to pay lower National Insurance contributions and rely on their husbands National Insurance record instead are still able to claim pension benefits on his record, even following a divorce.

 Department of Work & Pensions have produced a number of new State Pension factsheets.